dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application.md

 | Date ascending | ascending | descending |
 | Date descending | ascending | ascending |

-The method uses [LINQ to Entities](https://msdn.microsoft.com/library/bb386964.aspx) to specify the column to sort by.
-The code creates an [IQueryable](https://msdn.microsoft.com/library/bb351562.aspx) variable before the `switch` statement, modifies it in the `switch` statement, and calls the `ToList` method after the `switch` statement.
+The method uses [LINQ to Entities](/dotnet/framework/data/adonet/ef/language-reference/linq-to-entities) to specify the column to sort by.
+The code creates an <xref:System.Linq.IQueryable%601> variable before the `switch` statement, modifies it in the `switch` statement, and calls the `ToList` method after the `switch` statement.
 When you create and modify `IQueryable` variables, no query is sent to the database.
 The query is not executed until you convert the `IQueryable` object into a collection by calling a method such as `ToList`.
 Therefore, this code results in a single query that is not executed until the `return View` statement.

 As an alternative to writing different LINQ statements for each sort order, you can dynamically create a LINQ statement.
 For information about dynamic LINQ, see [Dynamic LINQ](https://go.microsoft.com/fwlink/?LinkID=323957).

-### Add Column Heading Hyperlinks to the Student Index View
+### Add column heading hyperlinks to the Student index view

 In *Views\Student\Index.cshtml*, replace the `<tr>` and `<th>` elements for the heading row with the highlighted code: